 Trust the creativity of the professional but, get involved.

 Like with many things in life, it kind of all boils down to making time in order to save time and saving time thus saving money.

 This post could have also been titled “How to work well with creatives”.
 It’s true that a good working relationship is one where both parties are getting great value, and that’s speaking beyond just monetary terms.

 What else have you done in order to get the most value out of your creative collaborations?

 Need help getting clear about your branding?

 The Soulful Branding online course will prepare you to effectively and efficiently commission creative work for your business, including your brand design, copywriting and more.
-Find out more and sign up here.
+Find out more here.

 I look forward to supporting you to create branding that makes your heart sing!